What is Time Series Data Analysis?

 - How much does a 1% increase in current period GDP affect future period GDP?

-- How does the past unemployment rate affect current unemployment rate?
+- How does the past unemployment rate affect the current unemployment rate?

 - What is the effect of a 1% increase in Grade 7 test scores on Grade 8 test scores?